 In addition, Rev. Randy Fennig and his wife, Toni, began serving in Sierra Leone in August 2008, teaching at The Evangelical College of Theology and spearheading agricultural development projects.

-In December 2010, Rev. John Pessima was selected as the new bishops of Sierra Leone Conference.
+In December 2010, Rev. John Pessima was selected as the new bishop of Sierra Leone Conference.

-The conference continues to rebuild with a focus on evangelism, theological education, and agri-business development.
+The conference continues to grow with a focus on evangelism, theological education, and agri-business development.

 Sierra Leone Leadership